4 years ago by rendall

 Or just a digital clone of a once-biological being that can live for infinity exploring the Universe.
 Why would you explore the Universe in a meat suit?

-an hour ago by LaMarseillaise
+4 years ago by LaMarseillaise

 You enjoy proximity to other meat suits?